MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/webapi/relevance-search.md

 **orderby=[list\<string\>] (optional)**

 A list of comma-separated clauses where each clause consists of an attribute name followed by ‘asc’ (shorthand for ascending) or ‘desc’ (shorthand for descending).
 This list specifies how to order the results in order of precedence.
+By default, results are listed in descending order of relevance score (@search.score).
+For results with identical scores, the ordering will be random.

+For a set of results that contains multiple entity types, the list of clauses for `orderby` must be globally applicable (for example: modifiedon, createdon, @search.score).
+Note that specifying the `orderby` parameter overrides the default.
+For example, to get results ranked (in order of precedence) by relevance, followed by the most recently modified records listed higher:

+`“orderby”: “@search.score desc, modifiedon desc”`

+If the query request includes a filter for a specific entity type, `orderby` can optionally specify entity-specific attributes.

 **searchmode= any \| all (optional)**